perty/musicnerd/Readme.md

 ## Architecture

-The Music Nerd to serve the needs of users from all over the world and needs to be there all the time.
+The service serves the needs of users from all over the world and needs to be there all the time.
 Therefore, the architecture must have the qualities to match these business goals.

 ### Scalability
 The service is deployed behind auto-scaling load balancer that increase and decrease the number of instances as the load varies.